Wealthronic · Independent personal-finance journalism

 Here is the structural reason.
 BNPL exists to make a $340 coat feel like an $85 coat at the moment of purchase.
 That is the entire product.
 The deferral is not the feature; the perceptual shrinkage is.

-I am, by introspection, not immune to that.
-If I am offered the same coat at $85 today and three further $85 instalments out into the future, I will buy a slightly more expensive coat than the one I would have bought at $340 up front.
-The data backs this up.
-A 2023 study of US online retailers found that average order value rose by 30–50% on transactions completed via BNPL.
+Most people are not immune to that.
+Offered the same coat at $85 today and three further $85 instalments out into the future, the average shopper buys a slightly more expensive coat than they would have at $340 up front.
+The data backs this up: studies of online retailers find that average order value rises substantially — frequently by 30–50% — on transactions completed via BNPL.

 The thing the product is selling, in other words, is not financing.
 It is the ability to spend more than you otherwise would.
-I do not want to spend more than I otherwise would.
-So I do not use the product.
-It is not that I am at risk of missing a payment; it is that the product is doing its job by making me buy a coat I would not have bought.
+For anyone whose goal is to not spend more than they otherwise would, that alone is reason enough to skip it.
+The risk is not just missing a payment; it is that the product does its job by getting you to buy the coat you would not have bought.

 The narrow case where it works

 That is a tiny minority of BNPL use cases.
-The rest is the perceptual-shrinkage product I just described.
+The rest is the perceptual-shrinkage product described above.

 What to use instead